mattmaniak/fiflo/docs/WORKFLOW.md

 - indentation style: 1 hard tab (4 spaces),
 - use Allman-style like indentation,
 - max. amount of '\n' in the row is: 2, eg. "}\n\n" - 1 seen "enter",
-- comment a lot,
 - single line can't exceed 80 characters.
-- dont't use camelCase (is unreadable), only lower-case snake_case is allowed,
+- dont"t use camelCase (is unreadable), only lower-case snake_case is allowed,
 - #defines have to be CAPITALIZED,
-- keep names semantic shortened, eg. 'fname_max',
+- keep names semantic shortened, eg. "fname_max",
 - write short TODOs near thing to fix as uppercase comment,
 - keep docs up-to-date with the code in stable releases,
 - every function have to fit in the 720p screen with the 10px font,
-- uninitialized variables must be before initialized,
-- function's args names need to be shorter than variables names.
+- function"s args names need to be shorter than variables names.

 ## Testing
-Before the stable release 'fiflo' is tested with:
+Before the stable release "fiflo" is tested with:
 - LXTerminal,
 - Terminology,
 - Gnome Terminal,